bixb922/crank-organ/doc-hardware/README.md

 The 90 Ohm solenoid valves are driven by a ULN2803A or TBD62003A 7-circuit transistor array.
 Both ICs have 7 channels (i.e. can drive 7 solenoids).
 Both are plug compatible.
 The TBD62003A has a lower voltage drop when operating, so more voltage is available for the solenoids.

-The solenoids are driven by 12V, so this circuit needs a 12V power supply.
+The solenoids are driven by 12V, so this circuit needs a 12V or higher power supply.
 Some options are:
-* 10 AA rechargable NiMH batteries
+* 10 AA rechargable NiMH batteries.
 * A USB power bank with PD or QC capabilities and a PD/QC decoy trigger set to coax 12V out of the batteries.

-I'll show the circuit with 10 AA rechargeable batteries.
+* A lithium battery with protections, fuses and BMS

+For some 12V valves, feeding with 12V can be insufficient, since 0.7V goes lost in the ULN2003A drivers.
+See the manufacturer specs, if they state that the voltage that reach the solenoids must be 12V, you need to get a higher voltage source or insert a DC-DC boost converter to get the right voltage.

+For smaller pipes, 12V may be enough.
+For bass pipes with foot pipe diameters of 14mm and more, at 10cmH2O or more of pressure, a higher voltage is necessary.

 Although MIDI file and software update can be done via WiFi using the software provided, on some occasions, at least initially, it may be of interest to connect a PC or MAC via USB to the USB input of the ESP32-S3.
 There are several ways to do that safely:
 * Remove the ESP32-S3 from the sockets and then plug in